 Have a Sip of the Vienna Coffee

 There are lots of Kaffeehaus in Vienna, and they may get busy before noon.
-Recommended places are Café Schwarzenberg, Café Mozart, Café Sacher, Café Sperl, Café Imperial, Palais Ferstel, Café Central, Café Museu, and Café Hawelka… the list goes on.
+Recommended places are Café Schwarzenberg, Café Mozart, Café Sacher, Café Sperl, Café Imperial, Palais Ferstel, Café Central, Café Museum, and Café Hawelka… the list goes on.
 Many of these cafés used to serve famous musicians and public figures.
-Imagine what it would be like when Mozart was sitting in one of the cafes, learn about the cafe’s history, and admire its beautiful décor, chandeliers, and furniture.
+Imagine what it would be like when Mozart was sitting in one of the cafes, learning about the cafe’s history, and admiring its beautiful décor, chandeliers, and furniture.
 It will enrich your day in Vienna.

 The Vital Breakfast at Cafe Schwarzenberg:

 - Portion coffee or “Bio Vital Oase” herbal tea of hot chocolate